Free no-obligation site survey · Nationwide coverage Contact Us

 Cut Edge Corrosion Treatment Hull

-Survey-led Cut edge corrosion treatment for commercial, industrial and managed buildings in Hull.
+Survey-led Cut edge corrosion treatment for commercial, industrial, agricultural and managed buildings in Hull and across East Yorkshire.

 Few English cities ask more of a metal roof than Hull.
 The air carries salt well inland from the Humber, the wind arrives off the estuary loaded with rain, and much of the city’s industrial stock stands on open, exposed ground near the docks and the river.
 On profiled steel roofs that exposure shows up first at the sheet ends and laps, the places where cutting the sheet left bare steel facing the weather.
 That is cut edge corrosion, and here it tends to arrive earlier and move faster than the textbook says it should.